platonai/exotic-amazon/README.EN.md

 If this file doesn't exist, you can copy [settings.xml](docs/settings.xml) to `.m2` directory.
 A basic introduction to `.m2/settings.xml` can be found in the Q/A section.

+For Chinese developers, we strongly suggest that you follow [this](https://github.com/platonai/pulsarr/blob/master/bin/tools/maven/maven-settings.adoc) instruction to accelerate the building.

 Now we can start building:

     # build